StarskyCorp/Peter/README.md

 [![Build status](https://github.com/StarskyCorp/Peter/actions/workflows/ci.yaml/badge.svg?ref=main)](https://github.com/StarskyCorp/Peter/actions?query=workflow%3ACI)
 [![NET](https://img.shields.io/badge/dotnet%20version-net7.0-blue)](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)

 ## About Peter

 Peter is a set of tools that may help you creating and testing your ASP.NET Core Minimal API's.

 It provides:

-- A test server ready to use for integration testing of your API, supporting secured endpoints
+- A test server ready to use for integration testing of your API, supporting secured endpoints.
-- A type Result<T> useful to return both results and errors, from commands and queries, being able to map them to http results
+- A type `Result<T>` useful to return both results and errors, from commands and queries, being able to map them to http results.
-- A solution for minimal api modules organization
+- A solution for Minimal API modules organization.
-- Extension methods that help you create thin action methods with MediatR and AutoMapper
-- API url discovery tools (not yet available)
+- API url discovery tools (not yet available).

 ## Packages

-TODO

 ## Where does the name "Peter" come from?